Tani-ValdezRivas/ValdezKuuskvereAnsbro/README.md

 ## Folder structure, file formats, and naming conventions

 <describe the folders contained in the repository, including what type of files they contain>
+Code: r-markdown files containing data processing and wrangling code, data exploration, data analysis, and the project report r-markdown and HTLM files.

+Data:
+  Processed: exported csv files resulting from data wrangling and processing
+  Raw: imported csv files from environmental data initiative

+Output:
+  BoxDataExp: PNG files of box plots created to visualize variables' mean and quartiles in the data exploration component of our work
+    naming convention: variable measured, visualization type, variable measured against
+  ViolinDataExp: PNG files of violin plots created to visualize variables' range and spread in the data exploration component of our work
+    naming convention: variable measured, visualization type, variable measured against
+  Analysis: PNG files of box and scatter plots resulting from data visualizations produced to supplement analysis of research questions. naming convention: variable measured, variable measured against, visualization type
 <describe the formats of files for the various purposes contained in the repository>

 <describe your file naming conventions>